Amatya Sharma

 [Jul 2021]

-Full-time PPO from Oracle R&D, Bangalore.
+Received a full-time pre-placement offer from Oracle R&D, Bangalore.

 [May 2021]